 Business and Other Risks

-Growth strategies unavoidably entail uncertainties and risks, and the key to strategy implementation is the control of and response to these factors.
-The Group’s Enterprise Risk Management (ERM) system recognizes "risks" as the events that may affect the achievement of our strategies and business objectives, and we have created structures and processes to appropriately manage our organization as a whole.
-We identify all risks based on a clear understanding of the Group’s approach to the type and amount of acceptable risk (risk tolerance).
-We conduct qualitative and quantitative assessments of risks in terms of impact, foreseeability, and probability of occurrence, and consider countermeasures in terms of avoidance, mitigation, transfer, acceptance, etc. In addition, we provide Group officers and employees with education and training on risk management on an ongoing basis.
-As these group-wide risk management system, the ERM Committee comprehensively evaluates the risks and formulates the ERM plan, which covers the basic policy and the establishment and operation of the ERM.
-The execution of this plan is monitored by both the respective risk management departments and the business divisions.
-Furthermore, the Company’s Board of Directors oversees group-wide risk management through reports from the ERM Committee and deliberations by the Board of Directors.
+Growth strategies are always accompanied by uncertainties and risks, and one of the keys to strategy implementation is how to control and deal with these.
+The Group’s Enterprise Risk Management (ERM) system recognizes risks as the events that may affect the achievement of our strategies and business objectives, and we have created structures and processes to appropriately manage these risks throughout our organization.
+We identify all risks based on a clear understanding of the Group’s approach to the amount of acceptable risk (risk appetite).
+We conduct qualitative and quantitative assessments of risks in terms of impact, foreseeability, and probability of occurrence, and consider countermeasures in terms of avoidance, mitigation, transfer, acceptance, etc. The Group also provides education and training on risk management to its employees on an ongoing basis.

 The following lists the risks that we consider to be of high importance for each category, but also includes risks that are less predictable or likely to occur.
 We believe that investment decisions regarding our company's stocks should be made after fully considering these listed matters.
 Forward-looking statements in the text are based on information available at the time of submission of the Annual Securities Report, and are judged to be reasonable by the Company.
 In addition, the following does not necessarily include all potential risks that may arise within the Group and all major risks that may have a significant impact on investment decisions of the investors.